Technology layers

 • Clients needing a vendor for every small change.

-The goal is continuity even when staff or vendors change.
+The goal is continuity even when staff, tools, or vendors change.

-We start with proven patterns and tighten or expand based on your requirements.
-Every layer is chosen for maintainability, security posture, and operational clarity.
+We start with proven patterns and adjust them based on your scope, risk level, and operating environment.
+Every layer must support maintainability, security, and clarity.

-Clean, accessible interfaces that are predictable to operate and easy to maintain.
+Clean, accessible interfaces that are easier to use, operate, and maintain.

 • Semantic HTML, WCAG-aligned interaction